Guidewire: Greenfield Opportunities

 It is the self-imposed constraints on reporting revenue that have led to a decline in gross margins of 150 basis points and to an increase in operating expense ratios this past quarter.
 Another peculiarity of this company's reporting is that it does not record long-term contracts in its long-term deferred revenue account.
 The company has been pivoting toward larger contracts with larger customers and those tend to be multi-year.
 The company sadly does not provide a derived booking metric that might be used to record its sales trajectory.
 The company noted that it had significant success in selling its predictive analytics solutions to existing customers.
 Many software vendors have begun to offer predictive analytics or AI - they are basically the same technology.
 This company has been able to use its capabilities in that technology to help improve the sales efficiency of its users and to drive business a bit faster than most other vendors.
 The company is forecasting that the up-take of predictive analytics will continue at the same percentage in terms of growth this current fiscal year as in fiscal 2016.
 Of course, given that the revenue base of predictive analytic products is much larger now than a year ago, this implies that dollar revenue growth and the contribution of predictive analytics to the overall Guidewire business will accelerate noticeably.

-The current fiscal year has the potential to see Guidewire breakt hrough in terms of Tier I insurance companies purchasing Guidewire solutions.
+The current fiscal year has the potential to see Guidewire breakthrough in terms of Tier I insurance companies purchasing Guidewire solutions.
 The company already has major contracts with such household name vendors as State Farm and Allstate.
 (Allstate's Esurance web car insurance runs on Guidewire software).
 The Allstate reference led Guidewire to a win with another web based auto insurer called Metromile which has recently gone live.
 Most large companies that offer auto insurance are going to have to offer a discounted product that more or less mimics what is being sold today by Esurance and Metromile to remain competitive.

 Again, despite what appears to have been a guide down for the balance of fiscal 2017, I do not think there has been any slowdown in terms of demand for the company's solutions and my own sense, based on anecdotal checks, is that it appears that even on an organic basis, growth for Guidewire is accelerating.